Greater Manchester'sActive Travel Mission

 Greater Manchester’s Active Travel Mission

-Greater Manchester is committed to building a world-class active travel (walking, wheeling and cycling) network.
+Greater Manchester is committed to building a world-class walking, wheeling and cycling network.

-Our vision for the Bee Network is an integrated, affordable, accessible London-style public transport system - with walking, wheeling and cycling at the heart.
-The city-region’s vision and plan for active travel is ambitious and the delivery of the active travel network continues at pace.
+Our vision for the Bee Network is an integrated, affordable, accessible public transport system - with walking, wheeling and cycling at the heart.
+The city region’s vision and plan for active travel is ambitious, and the delivery of the active travel network continues at pace.

-Active Travel Commissioner Dame Sarah Storey works on behalf of the Mayor, to lead GM’s Active Travel Mission for the region, to enable more people to walk, wheel and cycle through the delivery of five key priorities.
+Active Travel Commissioner Dame Sarah Storey, on behalf of the Mayor, leads Greater Manchester’s Active Travel Mission to enable more people to walk, wheel and cycle.
+The Mission is formed of three foundations underpinned by the delivery of five key priorities.

-Monitoring progress is a key part of ensuring success.
-That’s why we share an annual report, so you can see what improvements we’ve made and what’s planned for the future.
+Monitoring progress is a key part of ensuring success, so each year we share an annual report, to highlight what improvements and progress we’ve made, and future plans.
+For a quick update, read our 5-minute summary.

 Three foundations are at the heart of our Active Travel Mission: